Pop2Piano : Pop Audio-based Piano Cover Generation: Related Work

+Music transformation is an active research area aimed at manipulating music data.
+One common approach is music style transfer, which is the task of transforming a music piece from one style to another while preserving the original musical characteristics \cite{cifka2020groove2groove, https://doi.org/10.48550/arxiv.1912.05537, lu2018transferring}.

+In many studies, there is no unified definition of music style, so in this study, we use the term style to describe the musical interpretation and composition process that varies from arranger to arranger when creating a piano cover of a given pop song.
+There are several studies on music style transfer in this sense \cite{https://doi.org/10.48550/arxiv.1912.05537, musenet2019}

-Most audio-based instrument cover studies have used external modules to get melodies and chords from the audio.
-Song2Guitar \cite{ariga2017song2guitar} generated guitar cover from pop audio.
-They used modules to extract melodies, chords and beats respectively.
+Another common approach is music reduction, which is the process of rearranging a piece of music to be performed by a smaller group of instruments or a single performer, while preserving its musical content \cite{chiu2009automatic, onuma2010piano}.
+Studies on audio-based instrument covers can be considered as music reduction to a single instrument.
+Previous works have utilized external modules to extract melodies and chords from audio.
+For example, Song2Guitar \cite{ariga2017song2guitar} generated guitar covers from pop audio by using modules to extract melodies, chords, and beats.
 Then, a guitar tab score was generated by statistically modeling the fingering probability.
-In \cite{takamori2019audio}, They extracted melodies, chords, and choruses using external modules.
-Then, a piano score was generated using rule-based methods.
-Unlike them, our study, Pop2Piano, uses only a beat extractor and generates piano notes from pop audio directly.
+Similarly, in \textit{Takamori et al.} \cite{takamori2019audio}, melodies, chords, and choruses were extracted using external modules.
+A piano score was then generated using rule-based methods.
+In contrast, our study, Pop2Piano, only uses a beat extractor to generate piano notes directly from pop audio.